anjiqbal/100DaysOfCode/README.md

 - React is a JS library that allows us to create highly performant user interfaces by creating UI components.
 - The virtual DOM is a representation of UI kept in memory.
 It compares its current state with the actual DOM and makes changes and updates accordingly.
-- We create components using functions - each component shoul do one thing(the single responsibility principle)
+- We create components using functions - each component should do one thing(the single responsibility principle)

 ### Thoughts: